netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 # Module 4 - IP Addressing and VLANS
 # Introduction

 Hello and welcome to module 4 of the NetBox 'Zero-to-Hero' course.
-In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric (our awesome Network Engineer) added the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection of REST API calls to NetBox.
+In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  we added the devices that are going to be installed at the planned new Brisbane branch office, making use of a Postman collection of REST API calls to NetBox.

-In this module Susan (the other member of the Network Engineering dream team) will populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.
-To do this Susan is using the [Ansible](https://www.ansible.com/) and in particular the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox)
+In this module we will populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.
+To do this we are using the [Ansible](https://www.ansible.com/) and in particular the [Ansible Galaxy Collection for NetBox](https://galaxy.ansible.com/netbox/netbox)

 By the end of this module you will be able to:
 - Describe how NetBox models IPAM (IP Address Management) Data